-A minimum of 31.5 credits (6 courses and the capstone course) of the total required master's degree program 54 quarter-hour credits must be completed at UoNA; the remaining 22.5 credit maximum (5 courses) may be requested to be earned through a combination of transfer credits, military transfer, advanced standing, or professional work experience that meet the requirements defined by UoNA as published in the catalog.
+A minimum of 58 percent, 31.5 credits (6 courses and the capstone course) of the total required master's degree program 54 quarter-hour credits must be completed at UoNA; the remaining 22.5 credit maximum (5 courses) may be requested to be earned through a combination of transfer credits, military transfer, advanced standing, or professional work experience that meet the requirements defined by UoNA as published in the catalog.
+No greater than 30 percent of the combined transfer credits may be awarded for professional work experience.
 Transfer credits or other experiences may not be submitted for any master's program capstone course.
 A capstone course must be taken at UoNA as part of each master's degree program.

-A minimum of 9 credits (2 courses) of the total required post-bachelor's certificate program 27 quarter-hour credits must be completed at UoNA; the remaining 18 credit maximum (4 courses) may be requested to be earned through a combination of transfer credits, military transfer, advanced standing, or professional work experience that meet the requirements defined by UoNA as published in the catalog.
+A minimum of 33 percent, 9 credits (2 courses) of the total required post-bachelor's certificate program 27 quarter-hour credits must be completed at UoNA; the remaining 18 credit maximum (4 courses) may be requested to be earned through a combination of transfer credits, military transfer, advanced standing, or professional work experience that meet the requirements defined by UoNA as published in the catalog.
+No greater than 30 percent of the combined transfer credits may be awarded for professional work experience.